-When your students have finished with the tasks on their journal pages, bring them back together as a group.
-Ask students to share what they have learned about love using the questions below and record their responses on the board.
+After your students have finished with the tasks on their journal pages ask them to share what they have learned about love using the questions below.
 Encourage them to record each other's' responses on their journal pages.
 We've noted common responses below to help you in case your group misses any important facts.